 The Collier MPO is federally mandated to implement a Congestion Management Process (FHWA 2020).
 A CMP is developed to improve traffic flow and safety conditions.
 As discussed in Chapter 1, the Collier MPO CMC is responsible for creating and amending the CMP and for prioritizing candidate congestion management projects to be funded with federal and state funding.
 As presented on Figure 4-5, the CMP is a detailed eight-step process that an urban area follows to improve the performance of its transportation system by reducing the negative impacts of traffic congestion.

-The Collier MPO Transportation System Performance Report (TSPR) and Action Plan Baseline Condition Report (Tindale Oliver 2020a) provides an evaluation of existing and future congestion issues in the County and associated municipalities.
+The Collier MPO Transportation System Performance Report (TSPR) and Action Plan Baseline Condition Report (Collier MPO 2020a) provides an evaluation of existing and future congestion issues in the County and associated municipalities.
 Figure 4-6 presents congestion hot spot locations in the County that were assessed for congestion management strategies in the TSPR.
 The hot spot locations were sorted into three tiers to identify which of the hot spot locations had the most causes of congestion.
-Tier 1 represents road segments influenced by three or more congestion causes, Tier 2 represents road segments influenced by two congestion causes, and Tier 3 in represents road segments influenced by one congestion cause.
-Sources of congestion included school congestion, safety, V/C ratio, speed, and public comments.